PopovEvgeniy/mugenfontfactory/readme.txt

 Prepare

-Put the executable file of FNT RECONSTRUCTOR to MUGEN FONT FACTORY directory before the first start.
+Put the executable file of FNT RECONSTRUCTOR to the MUGEN FONT FACTORY directory before the first start.

 Contact